sage-code/eve/manual/keywords.md

 | Keyword  | Description
 |----------|-----------------------------------------------------------------------
 | import   | start import region
+| alias    | define alias for data-type or member name from imported modules
 | constant | declare module constants (start with "." if is public)
 | variable | declare module variables (start with "." if is public)
-| alias    | define alias for data-type or member name from imported modules
-| function | start a declaration region for named expression
-| routine  | create a sub-routine similar to a void function

 ## Memory allocation